 Isn't it funny that one key to a successful marriage is that each person grows as a person by themselves?
 It is like a paradox.
 But, it is the truth.
 Maybe one of you is trying to eat healthier and the other is taking a night class towards a second degree.
 Maybe you can find time to work out together.
 In both those scenarios it creates team spirit within your marriage.
 What does NOT create team spirit is when one of you moves forward and the other's feet remain planted in the same spot, refusing to move!

-2) What are 2 things you COULD START doing now to move forward?
+2) What is 1 thing you COULD START doing now to move forward?

 3) What are some things you can do together to build a better partnership?